Daryl Hannah: Personal life

 Hannah had long-term relationships with John F. Kennedy Jr. and musician Jackson Browne.
 She and Browne began dating in 1983 and broke up in 1992 amid unsubstantiated rumors that Browne had been physically abusive to her.
 Browne prevailed in a defamation dispute with Fox Television, which issued a retraction.
+Hannah and Kennedy initially met in the 1980s.
+People Magazine claims they dated for more than five years, breaking up in 1994.
+She spoke negatively about her portrayal in the 2026 television series Love Story, stating, "The character 'Daryl Hannah' portrayed in the series is not even a remotely accurate representation of my life, my conduct or my relationship with John.
+The actions and behaviors attributed to me are untrue."
 Hannah began a relationship with musician Neil Young in 2014 and they married in 2018.

 Hannah was among the numerous women who brought sexual abuse allegations against Harvey Weinstein.
 In a part of Ronan Farrow's 2017 exposé, Hannah claimed that Weinstein sexually harassed her multiple times during the production of Kill Bill and that he once tried to break into her hotel room.
 Fearing that he intended to rape her, she fled the room through a fire escape.
 Hannah later expressed belief that Weinstein sabotaged her career in retaliation for refusing his advances since she struggled to find acting work after appearing in Kill Bill.